TABLE OF CONTENTS

 Is there any HubSpot feature more misunderstood than the lifecycle stage property?
 When we get questions about how to improve HubSpot reporting, the first thing we review is how the client is using lifecycle stages.
-HubSpot’s default property doesn't always match their specific customer journey, leading them to create custom properties or manually force contacts backward through the stages, essentially disabling some of HubSpot’s most valuable reports.
-Because of these limitations, HubSpot customers have been clamoring for years for the ability to customize the property.

-And now, as of March 31, beta users are able to customize the original property by adding, removing, or even rearranging stages.
+Because of these limitations, HubSpot customers can customize the original property by adding, removing, or even rearranging stages.
 But is a customized property really necessary?
-Or do the default lifecycle stages just suffer from a PR problem?
+Or are you better off going with the default lifecycle stages?
+Let’s get into it!

 What Are HubSpot’s Lifecycle Stages?